xparq/Space_Test/README.txt

 Anyway:

-- Everything-agnostic, can help testing anything (and anywhere, with a working (a)sh shell)
+- Very small, frugal, self-containing (just a bunch of shell scripts
+  + some change, ~600 lines total)

-- Frugal & self-containing; depends on basically nothing (but BusyBox, and optionally gnumake/nmake, if you also want to autobuild stuff;
+- Depends on basically nothing (but BusyBox, and of course the toolset you may want to use for (auto)building stuff before testing)
-  and even the built-in `make` of BusyBox would suffice if you didn't allow spaces in filenames -- but who'd want to torture themselves?...)

-- Extremely small (2.5 shell scripts + some change; <500 lines total)
+- Everything-agnostic, can help testing anything (and basically anywhere)

-- Still fairly comfy & flexible test case support:
+- Despite the minimalism and early stage, still fairly comfy & flexible:
   - single-file or subdir test cases
   - cases can have a custom variation (build) of the (common) test subject
   - or basically any arbitrary test env/setup whatsoever
   - trivially lean & simple script format:

-    RUN some exe
+    RUN something
     EXPECT some result

-  - or running shell commands:
+  - or as shell commands:

     SH echo -n this
     EXPECT this

-    SH echo this with newline
+    SH echo newline
-    EXPECT "this with newline
+    EXPECT "newline
     "

-    SH "echo command 1; echo command 2"
+    SH "echo Dir list:; ls -r"
     SH echo command 3
-    EXPECT "command 1
+    EXPECT "Dir list:
-    command 2
+    Hi from the test case dir!
+    CASE
     command 3
     "

-  - or mix with anything in normal BB .sh (ash) syntax, as usual:
+  - or mix in any normal .sh (BB ash) syntax:

     if [ -n "$SOME_FLAG" ]; then
-        prepare_something         # no output captured
+        prepare_something         # no output capture
+        RUN stuff                 # output captured as usual EXPECT "one thing"        # quoting these is a good habit! else
+        prepare_something_else
         RUN stuff
-        EXPECT "one thing"        # Quoting these is a good habit. else
-        prepare_something_else    # (again, with off-band outputs)
-        RUN stuff
         EXPECT "other thing"
     fi

-- Multiple test (variation) runs in a single case:
+- Multiple test (variant) runs in a single case:

     RUN some command
     RUN other command